mariannedehasque/Uppsala_popgen/RAxML-NG/Markdowns/RaXML-NG.md

 ================
 2024-01-17

-The first step is to convert the merged and filtered bcf file to a fasta.
-As I didn’t find a tool that does this exactly the way I want, I wrote a python script to do the conversion: `BCF2FASTA.chrom.py`
+The first step is to convert the merged and filtered bcf file to fasta format.
+As all samples are filtered for the same positions, this is effectively the same as doing a multisample alignment (msa).
+As I didn’t find a tool that does this exactly the way I want, I wrote a python script to do the conversion: `BCF2FASTA.chrom.py`.

+Before running the script, the merged and filtered bcf file must be split per sample using: `bcftools_sample.sh`

+The script does the following:

+- Read a filtered sample vcf.gz file
+- Write the information from the vcf.gz file into a consensus fasta file with following rules:
+  - Genotype 0/0 gets translated into reference allele
+  - Genotype 0/1 gets translated randomly into either reference or alt allele
+  - Genotype 1/1 get translated into alt allele
+  - Missing genotypes get translated as “N”
+- Generate a fasta file per chromosome